emanzione/MHLab.Utilities/MHLab.Utilities/Collections/Stackonly/README.md

 ### TODO

-- Adding a benchmark to measure how these collections perform against standard .NET collections
+- Add a benchmark to measure how these collections perform against standard .NET collections
+- Add additional collections and data structures